 A SOC 2 is a reporting format, while the HITRUST CSF is a security framework.
-A SOC 2 examination examines the internal controls at a service organization as they relate to one or more of the Trust Services Principles of Security, Availability, Confidentiality, Processing Integrity and Privacy.
-The SOC 2 reporting model and the HITRUST security framework are complementary since both are facilitated through the efficient assessment and implementation of controls to satisfy the HITRUST CSF.
+A SOC 2 examination examines the internal controls at a service organization as they relate to one or more of the Trust Services Criteria of Security, Availability, Confidentiality, Processing Integrity and Privacy.
+Therefore, the SOC 2 reporting model and the HITRUST security framework are complementary since both are facilitated through the efficient assessment and implementation of controls to satisfy the HITRUST CSF.

-I.S.
-Partners, LLC will perform a HITRUST CSF readiness, certification, and remediation services for healthcare organizations and their business associates to assess compliance with industry security requirements and standards, and create solutions that help organizations align with the HITRUST CSF.
+As HITRUST CSF Assessors, I.S.
+Partners, LLC will perform a HITRUST CSF readiness, certification, and remediation services for healthcare organizations and their business associates to assess compliance with industry security requirements and standards and create solutions that help organizations align with the HITRUST CSF.
 If your company requires both a HITRUST CSF Certification and a SOC 2 report, I.S.
 Partners can leverage the efficiencies between both sets of requirements, thus lowering the time and expense of effective risk management.

-HITRUST CSF and HIPAA assessments both aim to safeguard healthcare information and electronic Protected Health Information EPHI.
-However, both standards offer a different approach for organizations.
+HITRUST CSF and HIPAA assessments both aim to safeguard healthcare information and Electronic Protected Health Information (“EPHI”).
+However, both standards offer a different approach for different organizations.

 HIPAA was originally meant to be utilized for a wide range of organizations, resulting in a vague and subjective list of requirements to be HIPAA compliant.
 The HIPAA Security Rule allows for certain specifications to be only “addressable” while others are “required.”
 There is no official designation of HIPAA compliance.